Author ¶

 }

-However, this approach doesn’t allow the mixin to contain any internal logic scoped to the mixin itself.
+This approach doesn’t allow the mixin to contain any internal logic scoped to the mixin itself.
 Mixins should be able to use internally scoped custom-properties, and also optionally output custom properties as part of the returned rule block.
 As things stand, this doesn’t seem relevant to anything other than custom properties.
 Built-in properties, selectors, and at-rules are only useful for their output.

 Given that this issue is specific to custom properties,